 Then, if you are shopping for multiple children, I suggest compiling all the lists into one master shopping list.
 It is easier to read on one list that you need 4 boxes of markers, 8 glue sticks and 10 spiral notebooks, compared to flipping through four different lists looking for each item.
 A little bit of extra prep work will save you a lot of time in the store!

-4. Shop around.
 It is very similar to grocery shopping.
 To save the most, you need to be willing to shop around.
 Run into Target and pick up those couple good deals and stop by Walgreens on the way home for a couple more.
-If you don’t want to mess around with different stores, you can always price match sales at Walmart.
-Just be sure to bring your sale ads if you do because (in my experience) Walmart can be tricky about price matching.
+If you don’t want to mess around with different stores, Walmart will generally have the lowest prices across the boards – although no big sales.

 One more thing to remember, there are certain school supplies that can be reused from year to year.
 I hope it goes without saying, but your child doesn’t need a new pair of scissors every year.
 School boxes, backpacks and pencil bags are often in good enough shape to be used for several years.
 At the end of every year, take a look at the supplies your child brings home and tuck away the ones that are still in good condition for the next year.